 Automation also means documenting processes, so developers don't have to spend hours to figure out how to do their stuff.
 Imagine if you don't know how to do something in an office environment.
 Annoying, right?
 And it's much worse when you're alone.
 That’s why every complex process needs to be written down as a step-by-step guide and shared with everyone in our knowledge base mentioned above.

 First off: Evaluating people’s performance on their time spent is a bad idea for remote teams.
-Instead, people should be measured by results and the actual performance.
-In the end it’s the work that must be done, not the hours.
-That’s why time tracking is not the solution.
-Better focus on tasks with clear KPIs, for example a well defined acceptance criteria or the percentage of the closed sprint.
+Instead, people should be measured by results and actual performance.
+In the end, it’s the work that must be done, not the hours.
+Time tracking is important, but it’s not the solution for performance evaluation.
+Better focus on tasks with clear KPIs, such as well-defined acceptance criteria or the percentage of the closed sprint.

 Keep in mind that there's always something one can measure.
 I recommend not to overdo it because people tend to optimize themselves towards KPIs.
 Imagine if developers would be measured by the lines of code they write (which would be weird, but just to give an example here).
 This would result in unnecessarily long code.
 So be careful in what you’re trying to measure.

-Remote teams are facing their challenges.
-It’s not getting any easier if a part of it is working from the office while the other stays at home.
-In fact, hybrid teams need even some extra attention when it comes to socialising with peers.
+Remote teams are facing some challenges.
+It’s not getting any easier if a part of the team is working from the office while the other stays at home.
+In fact, hybrid teams need even some extra attention when it comes to socializing with peers.
 The remote people of a hybrid team tend to be at a disadvantage in comparison to those working on-site and regularly meeting in person.
-So what can be done to avoid them feeling forgotten, left out from decisions and not belonging?
+So what can be done to avoid them feeling forgotten?

-In the end, I must say that times are changing, and giving people the possibility to work from wherever they want is not just a current trend – it’s a necessity.
+Giving people the possibility to work from wherever they want is not just a trend that will disappear after some time – it's a necessity.
 I see a decentralized, remote workforce as the future of the digital economy.
-We’re experiencing a shift from paying people for the time they spend working to paying them for the value they bring to the company and that’s amazing.
+We're in the middle of a shift from paying people for the time they spend working to paying them for the value they bring to the company and that’s amazing.